Adversarial Transfer Learning for Cross-domain Visual Recognition: Related Work

 \subsection{Generative Adversarial Networks}

-The generative adversarial network (GAN) was first proposed by Goodfellow et al.\cite{Goodfellow2014Generative} to generate images and produced a high influence in deep learning.
-GAN learns two sub-networks: a generator and a discriminator.
-The discriminator reveals whether a sample is fake or real, while the generator produces samples as real as possible to cheat the discriminator.
-Mirza et al.\cite{Mirza2014Conditional} proposed a conditional generative adversarial net (CGAN) where both networks G and D receive an additional information vector as input.
-Salimans et al.\cite{Salimans2016Improved} gets a state-of-the-art result in semi-supervised classification and improves the visual quality of GAN.
-Kim et al.\cite{Kim2017Learning} proposed a DiscoGAN for discovering cross-domain relations and transferring style from one domain to another.
+The generative adversarial network (GAN) was first proposed by Goodfellow et al.~\cite{Goodfellow2014Generative} to generate images and produced a high impact in deep learning.
+GAN generally comprises of two operators: a generator (G) and a discriminator (D).
+The discriminator discriminates whether the sample is fake or real, while the generator produces samples as real as possible to cheat the discriminator.
+Mirza et al.~\cite{Mirza2014Conditional} proposed a conditional generative adversarial net (CGAN) where both networks G and D receive an additional information vector as input.
+Salimans et al.~\cite{Salimans2016Improved} achieved state-of-the-art results in semi-supervised classification and improves the visual realistic and image quality compared to GAN.
+Zhu et al.~\cite{Zhu2017Unpaired} proposed a cycleGAN for discovering cross-domain relations and transferring style from one domain to another, which was similar with DiscoGAN~\cite{Kim2017Learning} and DualGAN~\cite{Yi2017DualGAN}.
 The key attributes such as orientation and face identity are preserved.

-Our CatGAN is also inspired by this style transfer method.
+In~\cite{ganin2017domain}, DANN is one of the first work in deep domain adaptation, in which the adversarial mechanism of GAN was used to bridge the gap between the source and target domains.
+A novel ADDA method is proposed in ~\cite{Tzeng2017Adversarial} for adversarial domain adaptation.
+In this method, the convolutional neural network (CNN) was used for adversarial discriminative feature learning.
+A GAN based model~\cite{Bousmalis2016Unsupervised} that adapted the source domain images to appear to be drawn from the target domain was proposed, in which domain image generation was focused.
+The three works have shown the potential of adversarial learning in domain adaptation.
+Additionally, a CyCADA method~\cite{judy2017CYCADA} was proposed for cycle generation, in which the representations in both pixel-level and feature-level are adaptive by enforcing cycle-consistency.